From Width-Based Model Checking to Width-Based Automated Theorem Proving: Proof of Theorem

 \begin{enumerate} \item The specification of a suitable set $\dpcore[\treewidthvalue].\allwitnesses$ of local witnesses, and of a Boolean function $\dpcore[\treewidthvalue].\finalwitnessgeneric$ determining which are the final local witnesses in $\dpcore[\treewidthvalue].\allwitnesses$. \item The specification of a predicate $\texttt{P}[\treewidthvalue] \subseteq \allabstractdecompositionstreewidth{\treewidthvalue} \times \dpcore[\treewidthvalue].\allwitnesses$ such that for each $\abstractdecomposition\in \allabstractdecompositionstreewidth{\treewidthvalue}$, and each {\em final local witness} $\awitness$, $(\abstractdecomposition,\awitness) \in \texttt{P}[\treewidthvalue]$ if and only if the graph $\decompositiongraph{\abstractdecomposition}$ belongs to $\graphproperty$. \item The specification of the functions belonging to $\dpcore[\treewidthvalue]$. \item An inductive proof that for each pair $(\abstractdecomposition,\awitness) \in \allabstractdecompositionstreewidth{\treewidthvalue}\times \dpcore[\treewidthvalue].\allwitnesses$, $(\abstractdecomposition,\awitness)\in \dynamizationfunction{\dpcore}{\treewidthvalue}(\abstractdecomposition)$ if and only if $(\abstractdecomposition,\awitness)\in \texttt{P}[\treewidthvalue]$.
 This last step together with Step 2 guarantees that the DP-core is coherent and that $\dpcoregraphproperty{\dpcore[\treewidthvalue]} = \graphproperty$. \end{enumerate}

-The process described above was exemplified in full detail with respect to the DP-core $\vertexcoverCore_{r}$ defined in Section \ref{subsection:DPCoreVertexCover}.
-In this case, Steps \ref{stepOne}, \ref{stepTwo} and \ref{stepThree} were carried out in Section \ref{subsection:DPCoreVertexCover}, and Step \ref{stepFour} was carried out in Appendix \ref{section:ProofPredicateLemma}.
+The process described above was exemplified in full detail with respect to the DP-core $\vertexcoverCore_{r}$ defined in Appendix \ref{subsection:DPCoreVertexCover}.
 In this section, we are only interested in providing an upper bound on the bitlength of the DP-cores listed in Theorem \ref{theorem:Estimates}.
-Therefore, we will only carry out in details Steps \ref{stepOne} and \ref{stepTwo}, which are the ones that require ingenuity.
-Once this is done, it is straightforward to specify the functions of $\dpcore[\treewidthvalue]$ in such a way that the requirement
+Therefore, we will only carry out in details Steps \ref{stepOne} and \ref{stepTwo}.

-is satisfied by construction.
-A full inductive proof of correctness of the specification, as exemplified in Section \ref{section:ProofPredicateLemma} is also straightforward.

 Our choices of local witnesses is based on simplicity, instead of efficiency, and our goal primarily to justify the asymptotic upper bounds listed in Theorem \ref{theorem:Estimates}.